 Public participation in Kenya is especially important in the budget process and the legislative process.
-Other areas where public participation in Kenya should take place include the tendering process.
+Other areas where public participation in Kenya should take place include the public procurement and tendering process.

 The legal framework for public participation in Kenya